mbuhansen/BMW-i3-Balancing-Controller/README.md

 **Connection Details:**
 - **TWAI CAN B** (GPIO 7 TX, GPIO 6 RX) → External BMS
+  - BMS CanH pin 1 Yellow/red
+  - BMS CanL pin 2 Yellow/brown
   - Direct connection to BMS
-  - Used for monitoring and transparent gateway mode
+  - Used for report data back to BMS
   - Lilygo has 120Ω termination resistor
+  - no spare resistor nedded

-- **MCP2515 CAN A** (Internal SPI connection) → Slave Module 8
+- **MCP2515 CAN A** (Internal SPI connection) → Slave Module
+  - Slave modul CanH Yellow/red wire to CanL A
+  - Slave modul Can L Yellow/brown wire to CanH A
+  - no spare resistor nedded
-  - Connects to CAN loop at Slave Module 8
+  - Connects to CAN loop at Slave Module
   - CAN loop: BMS → Slave Module 1 → ... → Slave Module 8 → back to BMS
   - BMS has built-in 120Ω termination resistor
   - Lilygo has 120Ω termination resistor